hawaii-desktop/hawaii/README.md

 Dependencies
 ------------

-In order to build the submodules you need CMake 2.8.9+, Qt 5 and, if you want to compile the **greenisland** module, both Wayland and QtWayland.
+Every submodule needs CMake 2.8.10.1+ and Qt 5 installed.

+Some submodules have more requirements:

+* The **greenisland** submodule requires both Wayland and qtwayland.
 If you don't want to build **greenisland** just disable it with the --blacklist argument (see the *"Blacklist and whitelist"* chapter).
+* The **login-manager** submodule requires systemd which is not available on every GNU/Linux distribution out there.
+If you don't want to build **login-manager** just disable it with the --blacklist argument (see the *"Blacklist and whitelist"* chapter).

+Also the AccountsService DBus service must be installed to make user management working.
+The following submodules require AccountsService at runtime:

+* **greenisland**
+* **login-manager**
+* **system-preferences**

 If you are building under Maui there's no problem because it satisfies Hawaii requirements, but you might not be so lucky with other distributions.

+ArchLinux is also a reccomended distribution.

 ### Build external dependencies from sources

-If your system doesn't support CMake 2.8.9+ take a look at [here](http://www.cmake.org/cmake/resources/software.html), download CMake sources, build and install it.
+If your system doesn't provide a recent CMake version take a look at [here](http://www.cmake.org/cmake/resources/software.html), download CMake sources, build and install it.

 Read the following pages to build Qt 5 and Wayland from sources: